sureshvenkatesan/nexus_asset_file_creator/README.md

 using the [nexus_list_to_json_migrator.py](nexus_list_to_json_migrator/nexus_list_to_json_migrator.py) as mentioned in [readme.md](nexus_list_to_json_migrator/readme.md)

-Now use the in "Nexus Migrator" tool mentioned in "Migrating from Sonatype Nexus Repository Manager to Artifactory > [Migrator Tool Overview](https://jfrog.com/help/r/jfrog-installation-setup-documentation/migrator-tool-overview)" with the the [migrateArtifact](https://jfrog.com/help/r/jfrog-installation-setup-documentation/run-the-migration-tool-in-multiple-stages) / `ma` option like:
+Now use the in "Nexus Migrator" tool  with the  [migrateArtifact](https://jfrog.com/help/r/jfrog-installation-setup-documentation/run-the-migration-tool-in-multiple-stages) / `ma` option like:

 ```
 ./jfrog-nexus-migrator-<version>.sh ma --use-existing-asset-file="true"